dirk-w85/devwks-2034/README.md

 Make sure to save your “main.tf” file at this point.

 ### Initializing Terraform

-In your terminal, change your working directory to the DEVWKS-2034 directory:
+In the terminal, change your working directory to the DEVWKS-2034 directory:
 ```
-cd ~/Desktop/devwks-2034/terraform
+cd /home/devnet/devwks-2034
 ```

 Then, run: